charlieshanley/tortoise-tax/README.md

 # TortoiseTax

-> Tax return preparation software by the people and for the people
+> Tax prep by the people and for the people

 ### What is this?

 This is a work-in-progress open source project intended to provide a foundation for free (both libre and gratis) tax return preparation.
-This foundation will be be agnostic to the specific tax code or jurisdiction; particular tax codes (IE US Federal, US states, or those of taxing authorities in other nations) will be specified separately, sharing the common foundation.
+This foundation will be be agnostic to the tax code or jurisdiction; particular tax codes (IE US Federal, US states, or those of taxing authorities in other nations) will be specified separately, sharing a common language.
 From each tax code specification user-facing surfaces will be derived, such as an interview program and the capability to fill tax forms, among others.